Are you one of the almost 300,000? Why your tax refund might disappear this year

 Nearly 300,000 Australians could have smaller tax returns than they thought, and some will be wiped entirely, after the Australian Taxation Office (ATO) reactivated debts it had placed on hold.

-The move comes at the same time separate changes reduced tax returns for thousands of lower and middle income earners, and after a cost of living crisis has gripped Australian households for over a year.
+The move comes at the same time separate changes reduced tax returns for thousands of lower and middle-income earners, and with Australian households battling a cost of living crisis for more than a year.

-Historic debts were put on hold as Australia struggled through the 2020 Black Summer Bushfires and COVID-19 pandemic.
-But they was quietly revived in mid-2022, and many Australians have only been alerted at tax time or by navigating deep into the MyGov website.
+Historic debts were put on hold as Australia struggled through the 2020 Black Summer bushfires and the COVID-19 pandemic.
+But they were quietly revived in mid-2022, and many Australians have only been alerted at tax time or by navigating deep into the MyGov website.

 And after a Resolve Poll last month found most Australians would struggle to pay an unexpected bill, experts have criticised a lack of public communication over the decision.